©2021 William A. Lasher

 “Ja,” said Kristin, “If the slides are authentic, it’s an extremely significant achievement.
 As far as we know, no one has ever managed to capture der Wasserwolfe on film before.”

 “Kristin and I witnessed an emergence in Rostock,” said Rebekah.
 “We’ve seen them in person.
-May we take a look at the photographs?”
+May we look at the photographs?”

 “Of course.
 That’s precisely why I brought it up.
 I’ll have Nevin set up the projector in the drawing room.”